-The aim of this experiment is a qualitative assessment of the dependency of the WRI$\ast$ scheme with respect to the hyperparameter $\epsilon$, appearing in equation~\eqref{eq:denoise} (which denotes a given data noise tolerance), and the comparison with WRI.
+The aim of this experiment is a qualitative assessment of the dependency of the WRI$\ast$ scheme on the hyperparameter $\epsilon$, appearing in equation~\eqref{eq:denoise} (which denotes a given data noise tolerance), and the comparison with WRI.
 We emphasize that one of the main differences between WRI$\ast$ and classical WRI is a suboptimal --- but computationally convenient --- approximation of the slack variables $\by$ described in~\eqref{eq:alpha} (while the optimal $\by$ makes WRI$\ast$ and WRI substantially equivalent).
-The scope of the example described in this section is therefore twofolded:
+The scope of the example described in this section is therefore twofold:

 \begin{itemize} \itemsep1pt\parskip0pt\parsep0pt \item determine the effect of $\epsilon$ on the WRI$\ast$ inversion result; \item determine the effect of the dual variable approximation in equation~\eqref{eq:alpha} by comparing WRI$\ast$ with traditional WRI (based on the optimal solution for $\by$ via variable projection). \end{itemize}